koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 __Notes__
 - There must be enough time for Quality Assurance planned, and approval from QA is a must for production deployment.
 QA must be able to stop the release if found necessary.
 - Being able to start a test environment and do a smoke test must be automated and a quick process.
+- Forth form of work: __Unplanned work__ is the worst form of work: in the presence of unplanned work, all planned work gets delayed.

+### The Pressure and Giving Up
+A few days after yet another SEV 1 Outage occurs, and instead of appointing Brent to the situation, Bill insists they follow the procedure they have where other engineers must handle the situation.
+Steve does not like this and gets in an argument with Bill and applies pressure on him to not follow these processes and just does whatever is needed to get things fixed as soon as possible.

+Bill finally decides there is nothing to do here, and tells Steve to accept his resignation.

+## Key Learnings
+- Being able to take needless work out of the system is more important than being able to put more work into the system.

+### Four Types Of Work
+- Business Projects
+- Internal IT Projects
+- Changes
+- Unplanned Work
+  - Also known as: Firefighting
+  - Unplanned Work is the worst form of work: in the presence of unplanned work, all planned work gets delayed.
+  - It is important to know where your unplanned work is coming from.

+### Three Ways
+#### The First Way
+Visualising work is very important for creating a fast flow of work.
+Index cards on a kanban board is a very good mechanism to do this.
+It lets everyone see the Work In Progress.

+#### The Second Way
+Sources of unplanned work must be removed.

 ## References
 - [Gene Kim Defines the 3 Ways of The Phoenix Project](https://www.youtube.com/watch?v=nUOXDEvplRc)